This Crispy Pork Belly recipe is marinated in Asian flavors, then roasted with a salt crust for crispy skin and tender meat. No scoring required!

 - Heat oven to 300F.
 Line a half sheet pan with foil and set a wire rack inside the pan.

-- Remove the pork from the marinade and dry the skin well.
+- Remove the pork from the marinade and dry the skin well if any moisture appears.
 Spread the cup of salt over the skin.
 Cook in the oven for 2 hours.
-Remove the salt crust and any salt that remains behind.
+Remove the salt crust and any salt that remains behind with a basting brush.

 - Increase the oven temperature to 450F.
 Return to the oven for 15-20 minutes, or until the skin is golden and crispy.
 Slice and serve.